awjchen/SonoCleaner/doc/usersGuide.md

 and the label of the currently selected distance trace (TRX02:03).

-The distance trace is plotted in a graph.
-The horizontal axis represents time (in seconds), and the vertical axis represents distance (in millimeters).

 The distance trace appears as a thin black line.
 The level-shifts in the trace are automatically highlighted in alternating magenta and yellow.

+The horizontal axis represents time (in seconds);
+the vertical axis represents distance (in millimeters).

 ### 4. Inspecting traces: controlling the display

 Before attempting to correct artifacts in a distance trace, one should inspect the distance trace for abnormalities.
-For this, we will need to control the display
+For this, we will need to control the display.

 Left-clicking with the mouse at a point on the display will center the display at that point.
 This action can be used for panning (that is, to move